pupil-labs/pyflux/README.md

-This repo contains code to generate and visualize 3D heatmpas of NeRF-generated 3D AOI reconstructions.
+This repo contains code to generate and visualize 3D heatmaps on NeRF-generated 3D AOI reconstructions.